-Professor Shahin Pourgol, MBA, DC, DO, PhD has developed a method of advanced techniques called Osteopathic Sports Energy Technique (SET).
+Professor Shawn Pourgol, MBA, DC, DO, PhD has developed a method of advanced techniques called Osteopathic Sports Energy Technique (SET).
 This is the first time a Canadian manual osteopath originates an osteopathic technique.
 Until now all osteopathy techniques originated from the United States.

 Dr. Pourgol’s interest in sports goes back more than three decades when he started practicing Judo, Shotokan Karate, Kan Zen Ryu Karate, Kung Fu To’A, Hyeong Tae Kwon Do (ITF) and Pumsae Tae Kwon Do (WTF).